 What Is Imputed Interest?

-The imputed interest rate is the rate the IRS assigns to a loan with a significantly below market rate.
+Imputed interest is the rate the IRS assigns to a loan with a significantly below-market rate.
 Even when no actual interest has been charged, the IRS uses the imputed rate of interest to tax the amount as if it was paid.

 How Does Imputed Interest Work?

 Imputed interest rates come into play in various scenarios.
 One of the most common is when no-interest loans are made between family members.